zenml-io/zenml/docs/book/getting-started/installation.md

 Please adjust your Python environment accordingly.
 {% endhint %}

-In order to get access to the dashboard locally, install the optional dependencies for the ZenML server:
+ZenML comes bundled with a React-based dashboard that lives inside a [sister repository](https://github.com/zenml-io/zenml-dashboard).
+In order to get access to the dashboard locally, you need to launch the [ZenML Server and Dashboard locally](deploying-zenml/how-it-works.md).
+For this, you need to install the optional dependencies for the ZenML Server:

 ```shell
 pip install "zenml[server]"